Official websites use .mil

 Title 33 USC 408 of the Rivers and Harbors Act of 1899, as amended.

-Section 214 allows for local sponsors to provide funding to expedite Corps review of Section 408 alterations.
+Section 214 allows for local sponsors to provide funding to expedite Corps of Engineers' review of Section 408 alterations.